-Frankie loved to show off.
+My mother was the type of woman who was unhappy with everything.
+There was always something that could be tweaked or adjusted to make it better.
+I was one of those things.
+She tried her best to make me into a woman of the sixties, but I resisted.
+The fashion of the time made me uncomfortable, and I longed for the petticoats and saddle shoes of my youth.
+She told me she didn't know how I had managed to "catch Frankie" by dressing ten years out of fashion.
+And it was true.
+It was rather remarkable that I caught Frankie's eye, because Frankie loved to show off.
 He was big on letting others know just how important he was.
 There was a club in the heart of the city called Serata.
 It seemed like he would go there every night.
 The first date we went on was at Serata.
 I don’t think he knew of any other place to take a girl.
 His friends all came over to our table and complemented him on the “fine catch” he had made.
-I was curious by this.
+I was curious by that.
 I had never been called beautiful or pretty.
-Cute, maybe, but never anything more.
-I know Frankie had dated quite the lookers before me, so why would these men say this?
+Cute, maybe, but never anything more and I knew Frankie had dated quite the lookers before me, so why would those men say that?

-I would later learn it was their fear of him.
+I soon learned it was their fear of him.
 Frankie was a member of the Organization.
 You know, the mafia.
 Of course one would never say mafia outright.
-Organization, outfit, syndicate.
+Organization, outfit, syndicate, family.
 Anything but mafia.
-Frankie was good friends with the son of the head of the Organization.
+Frankie was good friends with the son outfit's leader.
 Johnny Roselli is who kept Frankie safe.
 Charming as he was, Frankie had a bit of a mouth on him.
 He liked to talk when he should have listened.
 It was only because of his connection with the Rosellis that no one had ever harmed him.

-The Roselli Oragnization was headed by Johnny’s father, Antonio.
+The Roselli Organization was headed by Johnny’s father, Antonio.
 Tony Roselli was well known about the city, and had several of its politicians in his pocket.
 He was a big shot who got what he wanted.
-The money behind their name originated from Tony’s father’s illegal liquor business in the '20s.
+The money behind their name originated from Tony’s father’s illegal liquor business in the 20s.
 Word on the street was that the Rosellis had close ties to Al Capone, though no one could offer proof.
-It was soon after the connection between Capone and the Roselli's was rumored that Tony Roselli moved his pregnant wife to New York.
+It was soon after the connection between Capone and the Rosellis was rumored that Tony Roselli moved his pregnant wife to New York.
 He would travel back and forth between Chicago and New York for "business purposes" while his wife stayed behind to raise their child.
-Tony only had but one son.
+After the heat had died down, Tony sent Johnny to Chicago to prove he was ready to take over the business.
+Tony had but one son.
 Johnny was the only heir to the Organization, and he took that allocation seriously.
-After the heat had died down, Tony sent Johnny to Chicago to prove he was ready to take over the business.
-In order to accomplish a list of associates similar to that of his father’s, Johnny spent most nights at Serata.
+To accomplish a list of associates similar to that of his father’s, Johnny spent most nights at Serata.
 That’s where I first met him.